Low carb smoothies make for the most deliciously refreshing low carb meals to start your day!

 Beyond the required ingredients above, you have full creative license to make your very own low carb smoothies!
 Some additional ingredients to consider are:

 - Flax Seeds / Chia Seeds

 - Spirulina — has a strong flavor, not for every smoothie

 - Cinnamon / Nutmeg

 - Mint / Rosemary

 To fill him up, I make him a low carb breakfast smoothie bowl!
-I blend one of the low carb smoothies above with a few handfuls of ice — making the smoothie thick enough to be eaten with a spoon.
+I blend one of the low carb smoothies above with a few handfuls of ice, and half the amount of liquid — making the smoothie thick enough to eat with a spoon.